WFN’s peer communities of practice

 - Co-Chair: Each peer community is led by member Co-Chairs serving one-year terms.
 With the support of WFN staff, Co-Chairs guide the group by choosing meeting topics and facilitating meetings.

-There are currently six peer communities that each meet monthly.
+There are currently six peer communities that meet throughout the year.
 Continue reading to learn more about these peer groups and their co-chairs, leaders from within the WFN community.

 - Advocacy & Public Policy Community